Emigration from Liverpool - 1850

 The Ship's Crew Search for Stowaways.
 The Illustrated London News, 6 July 1850.
 GGA Image ID # 14b6f0a3a7

-The practice of "stowing away," until after the passage tickets have been collected, is stated to be very common to ships leaving London and Liverpool for the United States.
-It is the intent to procure by fraudulent means a free passage across the Atlantic.
+The practice of "stowing away" until after the passage tickets have been collected is stated to be very common to ships leaving London and Liverpool for the United States.
+It is the intent to procure a free passage across the Atlantic by fraud.

-Sometimes they are brought in barrels, packed up to their chins in salt, or biscuits, or other provisions, to the imminent hazard of their lives.
+Sometimes, they are brought in barrels, packed up to their chins in salt, biscuits, or other provisions, to the imminent hazard of their lives.

-Hence, it is becoming expedient to make a thorough search of the vessel before the steam-tug has left her.
-If any of these unhappy intruders are discovered, they may be taken back to port and brought before the magistrate, to be punished for the fraud which they have attempted.
+Hence, it is becoming expedient to thoroughly search the vessel before the steam tug has left her.
+If any of these unhappy intruders are discovered, they may be taken back to port and brought before the magistrate to be punished for the fraud they have attempted.

-When the ship is reasonably out, to search for stowaways is ordered.
-Steerage passengers are summoned upon the quarter-deck, where they are detained until the search has been completed in every part of the ship.
+When the ship is reasonably out, a search for stowaways is ordered.
+Steerage passengers are summoned upon the quarter deck and detained until the search has been completed in every part of the ship.

-The captain, the mate, or other officers, attended by the clerk of the passenger broker, and as many men of the vessel as may be necessary for the purpose, then proceed below.
+The captain, the mate, or other officers, attended by the clerk of the passenger broker and as many men of the vessel as may be necessary for the purpose, proceed below.

-With masked lanterns or candles and armed with long poles, hammers, chisels, etc., they rummage and poke into dark places and may break open suspicious-looking chests and barrels.
+With masked lanterns or candles and armed with long poles, hammers, chisels, etc., they rummage, poke into dark places, and may break open suspicious-looking chests and barrels.

-Occasionally the pole is said to be tipped with a sharp nail to aid the process of discovery in dark nooks.
-Sometimes the man armed with the hammer strikes the bedclothes.
+Occasionally, the pole is said to be tipped with a sharp nail to aid discovery in dark nooks.
+Sometimes, the man armed with the hammer strikes the bedclothes.

 This method is used to reveal a concealed head underneath.
-Its owner may make the fact known, and thus avoid a repetition of the blows.
-Stowaways hidden in barrels are presumed to have placed with his head uppermost.
+Its owner may make the fact known and thus avoid a repetition of the blows.
+Stowaways hidden in barrels are presumed to have been placed with his head uppermost.

-When searchers find a suspicious barrel, they deliberately proceed to turn the barrel bottom upwards.
-This process never fails, after a short time, if the suspicion proves well-founded, it elicits an unmistakable cry for release.
+When searchers find a suspicious barrel, they deliberately turn the barrel's bottom upwards.
+This process never fails.
+After a short time, if the suspicion proves well-founded, it elicits an unmistakable cry for release.

 Although this search is invariably done with the utmost care, it is not always adequate in discovering the delinquent.
-Instances have occurred in which eight, ten, or more stowaways, both men and women, have made their appearance after the vessel has been two or three days at sea.
+Instances have occurred in which eight, ten, or more stowaways, both men and women, have appeared after the vessel has been two or three days at sea.

-Some captains acted with high severity, if not cruelty, toward these unfortunates.
-Instances occurred of stowaways being tarred and feathered or made to walk the decks through the cold nights with nothing on but their shirts.
+Some captains acted severely, if not cruelly, toward these unfortunates.
+Stowaways were tarred and feathered or made to walk the decks through the cold nights with nothing on but their shirts.

 But this inhumanity does not now appear to be practiced.
-As there is a great deal of dirty work that must be done on shipboard, the stowaways are pressed into that service and compelled to make themselves useful, if not agreeable.
+As a great deal of dirty work must be done on shipboard, the stowaways are pressed into that service and compelled to make themselves useful, if not agreeable.

-They are forced, in fact, to work their passage out, and the most unpleasant jobs are imposed upon them.
-After a diligent search for stowaways in every corner of the ship, the next ceremony, Rollcall, is commenced.
+They are forced to work their passage out, and the most unpleasant jobs are imposed upon them.
+The next ceremony, Rollcall, is commenced after a diligent search for stowaways in every corner of the ship.

 Roll Call